Canonical scattering problem in topological metamaterials: Valley-Hall modes through a bend: Introduction

-In the last years, it was established in a couple of works that backscattering immunity is never exact in these time reversal invariant topological insulators with classical waves~\cite{orazbayev2019quantitative,deng2019comparison,arora2021direct,leveque2023quantifying,rosiek2023observation,rechtsman2023reciprocal}.
-For instance, in the Valley Hall effect decoupling between valleys is always approximate.
-Hence, the question was raised whether the observed high transmission across bends is due to a topological protection or more incidentally, a good mode matching on each side of the bend.
+Along these lines and in the last years, it was established in a couple of works that backscattering immunity is never exact in these time reversal invariant topological insulators with classical waves~\cite{orazbayev2019quantitative,deng2019comparison,arora2021direct,leveque2023quantifying,rosiek2023observation,rechtsman2023reciprocal}.
+For instance, in the Valley Hall effect decoupling between valleys is always approximate, while, in the QSH effect, the introduction of a defect necessarily breaks the spatial symmetries needed for the construction of the QSH topological invariant.
+Hence, the question was raised whether the observed high transmission across bends is due to a topological protection or to an \emph{accidental} (i.e. not protected by symmetry) good mode matching on each side of the bend.
+Such question is particularly relevant, since there exist scattering configurations that inevitably require the non-conservation of the valley index, as we will see below.
 To settle this question, quantitative analysis of the scattering across bands must be conducted.
 In this work, we analyse this scattering problem in the context of a tight binding model of a Valley Hall system.
+Such systems can be seen as a proxy for a photonic or phononic metamaterial but are also pertinent for condensed matter systems.

 The motivation of this work is to see this specific model as a canonical scattering problem, which could serve as a reference case for Valley Hall type metamaterials\cite{nethercote2020analytical} and to further understand the necessary conditions for high-transmission across sharp bends~\cite{tang2020observations,makwana2018designing,proctor2020manipulating}.
-Here we investigate the propagation of Valley Hall states in graphene ribbons with two possible interfaces and quantify the amount of backreaction when Valley Hall states scatter through sharp turns with an angle of $\pi/3$ and $2\pi/3$.
-Reflection and transmission coefficients are defined via a scattering problem and computed numerically up to machine-precision using the transfer matrix formalism.
+Here we investigate the propagation of Valley Hall states in graphene ribbons with two possible interfaces.
+Using a transfer matrix formalism, we quantify the amount of backscattering when Valley Hall states scatter through sharp turns with an angle of $\pi/3$ and $2\pi/3$.
+The main difference between the two configurations is that it is possible to conserve the valley index for the $2\pi/3$ turn while it is not for the $\pi/3$ case.
 We show that Valley Hall states are well transmitted through the two possible turns, independently of the angle.
-Our results support the mode-matching interpretation of the observed high-transmission rather than the topological argument of valley conservation.
+Our results support the idea that valley conservation is not correlated to a high transmission across turns.